Search our bank of frequently asked questions using key words.

 A persistent unique identifyer can be mapped to the user’s existing record when they are prompted to log-in via federated access management, preserving their personalisation choices.

 If a user is granted an account by their host organisation they can gain access as normal.
-The OpenAthens administrator sets up the temporary user account and its expiry date.
+The OpenAthens administrator sets up the temporary walk-in/user account and adds an expiry date.

 There are default Federated attributes which can be used to identify the organisation that a user belongs to (scopedAffiliation), as well as the individual user (targetedID). scopedAffiliation allows sufficient granularity to identify individual sub-organisations within larger consortia.
 Further attributes are available which add yet more granularity (e.g. role, speciality or entitlement) and these can be configured on the subscribing organisations’ side on a per-publisher basis.

 Users personal data can only be shared with a publisher with the consent of their customers.
 User managed access (UMA) is an option for Identity Providers as a means of managing the user consent process.